 He needed time away to deal with his alcohol problem.
 He wanted to get away from the crowd of ‘friends’ who were using his place to drink in on a regular basis.

-Together with all his mounting financial problems Harry knew things had to change.
+Together with all his mounting financial problems, Harry knew things had to change.
 Contacted by his care manager who knew that Harry needed a structured ‘dry’ environment that gave a variety of social activities at a pace Harry would be able to relate to.
-After his admission Harry settled well into our community and found support from people who shared similar experiences.
-He participated and contributed in the weekly group meetings which he found helped his motivation for recovery.
+After his admission, Harry settled well into our community and found support from people who shared similar experiences.
+He participated and contributed to the weekly group meetings which he found helped his motivation for recovery.

 He enjoyed the sports activity in the mini-gym and as he liked being outside he also joined in community therapy activities in gardening.